|Main Subject Pages|

 If you know your bottle is mouth-blown (aka hand-made)

-QUESTION #1: Does the bottle have raised embossing on the body, shoulder, and/or neck OR a distinct side mold seam visible on the body, shoulder, and/or neck (or both features)?
+QUESTION #1: Does the bottle have raised embossing on the base, body, shoulder, and/or neck OR a distinct vertical side mold seam visible on the body, shoulder, and/or neck (or both features)?

-If unsure about what embossing or a side mold seam
+If unsure about what embossing or vertical side mold seams

 (picture below) are, click on